History

 Baroda Cabin (source pictures: Sajwar)

 The Baroda cabin still exists.
-The name Baroda is now the name of several big cabin area's around the former Sufi Cabin.
+The name Baroda is now also the name of several big cabin area's around the former Sufi Cabin.

 --ooOOoo--